barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 The [miners][125] reach a [consensus][124] on the validity of the transaction and it is immutably recorded on the shared ledger.
 Value has been transferred to the Receiver.

 There are on- and off-ramps in the form of [exchanges][126], but these are purely utility mechanisms.
-They facilitate onboarding from the existing fiat world, but are not critical the same way an on-ramp gateway is.
+They facilitate onboarding from the existing fiat world, but are not critical the same way an on-ramp Ripple gateway is.
 Unlike Libra/stablecoins/etc, PoW money is not created at the gateway.
 It exists in and of itself, created as reward for [capital and operational expenditure][127] to mine it.
 This value is "locked" inside the system, behind the ["hashing wall"][128].